torvalds/linux/Documentation/mm/damon/index.rst

 applications for better understanding and optimizations of their workloads and systems.

-For easier development of such systems, DAMON provides a feature called DAMOS (DAMon-based Operation Schemes) in addition to the monitoring.
+For easier development of such systems, DAMON provides a feature called :ref:`DAMOS <damon_design_damos>` (DAMon-based Operation Schemes) in addition to the monitoring.
 Using the feature, DAMON users in both kernel and user spaces can do access-aware system operations with no code but simple configurations.

 .. toctree::
    :maxdepth: 2